Everyone needs to study plants at some point. Here are lesson plan ideas for elementary students.

 Other plant lesson plans we like for this grade band:

-- Pollination Parties includes a printable worksheet to help students understand this part of the plant’s life cycle.
+- Pollination lessons help students understand this part of the plant’s life cycle.

 - Pair the Plants helps students understand the taxonomy (naming) of plants.